 Oscar Iasigi was treasurer of the Vassalboro Woolen Mills.
-After his father’s death in 1877, he assumed his father’s role as Turkish Consul General in Boston.
+After his father’s death in 1877, he assumed his father’s role as Boston Consul General for the Ottoman Empire.
 He also succeeded him as the trustee for the American properties of several European estates.

 On April 11, 1881, Nathaniel Walker transferred 129 Marlborough to his daughter.

 Oscar Iasigi died in January of 1884 in the wreck of the steamer City of Columbus off Martha’s Vineyard.

 Amy Iasigi and their two daughters, Annie Walker Iasigi and Nora Iasigi, continued to live at 129 Marlborough.
 In 1889, she had a second home, Clovercroft, built in Stockbridge, designed by architect Alexander Wadsworth Longfellow.

 On May 11, 1897, 129 Marlborough was purchased from Amy Iasigi by Dr. Edward Cornelius Briggs.
 She and her daughters continued to maintain their home in Stockbridge and moved to 244 Beacon for the 1897-1898 winter season.

 Edward Briggs converted 129 Commonwealth into a combination of medical offices and one or possibly more residential units.